mbecker12/surface-rl-decoder/README.rst

 If a parameter exists as an environment variable, the environment variable has higher priority and its value will be used.

+Below is a non-exhaustive extract showing examples for the syntax in both ``.ini`` files and the corresponding environment variables.

 +---------------------------------------+--------------------------+---------------+
 | Configuration dict from .ini file     | Environment variable     | Default value |
 +=======================================+==========================+===============+